HideTheMonkey/gpull/README.md

 `cargo build --release` will create `./target/release/gpull`

 ## Installation
-I recommend putting the `gpull` binary somewhere on your local $PATH and creating an alias like `alias gpl='gpull'` so you can just run `gpl` in your repo.
+I recommend putting the `gpull` binary somewhere on your local $PATH and creating an alias like `alias gpl='gpull'` so you can easitly run `gpl` in whichever repo you want.